If you’re looking for a thorough Free Internet Marketing Project review, you’re in the right place.

 FIMP is for the beginner affiliate marketer, but I would suggest you spend some time on it even if you are mid-level to advanced.

 I personally will be going through this course entirely over the next weeks, even though I already know and understand most of the lessons he shares.

 Ian is obviously a successful affiliate marketer in his own right so it would be good to see how a pro-affiliate marketer goes about building a business.

 Most Helpful Negative Free Internet Marketing Project Review

 There are currently no negative reviews of FIMP.
-If you see any cons to joining this program, please leave them in the comments section below.
+If you see any other pros or cons to joining this program, please leave them in the comments section below.

 Free Internet Marketing Project Price

 If you want to learn about traffic generation, website monetization, and other topics that you really can’t make money without, then you have to purchase one of their affiliate offers or donate $147.

 My Final Opinion of Free Internet Marketing Project

 Overall, Ian at FIMP gives great training, very valuable lessons, and adds in some great personal experiences into his lessons, however, the funding model isn’t my favorite.
 FIMP would definitely be on my list of top recommendations for those who live in countries banned by Wealthy Affiliate, but for others, I still choose my #1 recommendation.
 The program is compiled into 8 lessons, but halfway thru the 4th lesson is where you have to buy an affiliate product or pay to unlock the remainder of the training.
 Prior to lesson 4, you learn overviews of how to make money online, but without a clear enough explanation that someone new to the industry could take the information and apply it.
 There is no explanation of: